132nd-vWing/OPEH-Brief/README.md

 With the heavy presence of Hezbollah in Southern-Lebanon, the national Lebanese military essentially withrew from Southern-Lebanon, being unable to challenge the strength of Hezbollah.

 Even though the majority of Hezbollah forces are staging in Southern Lebanon, the organization is also present in large numbers further North, where the main effort is to secure the organization's supply lines.
 Known supply lines include but are not limited to :
-1) Ground supply lines from Syria and Iran via the DAMASCUS-BEIRUT highway
+1) Ground supply lines from Syria and Iran via the DAMASCUS-BEIRUT highway <br>
-2) Air transports landing in the various civilian airfields in Lebanon
+2) Air transports landing in the various civilian airfields in Lebanon <br>
-3) Sea transports offloading in the sea ports of TRIPOLI and BEIRUT
+3) Sea transports offloading in the sea ports of TRIPOLI and BEIRUT <br>

 This buildup of forces was continuing gradually with minor, local skirmishes with IDF (Israeli Defense Force / Israeli military) trying to slow down the buildup of forces and the transfer of advance weapons from Iran to Syria and Lebanon.